-The audit scope has been developed in partnership with other regulatory and advisory bodies assisting in the audit under a newly-formed Audit Regulator Group (ARG).
-The ARG includes representatives from the Department of Fire and Emergency Services, the Western Australian Local Government Association (on behalf of local government), representatives of the three permit authorities of Perth, Victoria Park and Cockburn, and members of the Building Commission audit team.
+The audit scope has been developed in partnership with other regulatory and advisory bodies assisting in the audit under an Audit Regulator Group (ARG).
+The ARG includes representatives from the Department of Fire and Emergency Services, the Western Australian Local Government Association (on behalf of local government), representatives of the three permit authorities of Perth, Victoria Park and Cockburn, and members of the cladding audit team.

 DMIRS continues to collaborate with regulators in other jurisdictions that are similarly auditing buildings with cladding attached.

 The state-wide cladding audit is assessing buildings with any type of cladding attached that fit within the audit scope.

 Cladding is not limited to aluminium composite paneling during this audit and the audit may carry out testing of a cladding to ensure that what was specified was in fact installed.

 The Building Commissioner wrote to all Western Australian permit authorities on 4 July 2017 asking for their assistance with the state-wide cladding audit for buildings within their jurisdictions.

 Permit authority certification records and Department of Fire and Emergency Services building records have been used to identify buildings that require further assessment.

-Through the Audit Regulator Group (ARG), the Building Commission worked collaboratively with three local government representatives, WALGA and the Department of Fire and Emergency Services to finalise the scope of the audit and to identify buildings with cladding attached.
+Through the Audit Regulator Group (ARG), DMIRS has worked collaboratively with three local government representatives, WALGA and the Department of Fire and Emergency Services to finalise the scope of the audit and to identify buildings with cladding attached.

 An Audit Stakeholder Group (ASG) met for the first time on 6 July 2017 to assist with the facilitation of information about the audit.
 The ASG includes representatives from (in alphabetical order):